ConfederacyOfGaia/Gaia/players-guide.md

 The elves of the Zephyrlands are a reclusive people, rarely leaving their traditional homelands.
 Elves that do leave, however, tend to wander their whole lives.

-Elves are smaller than humans, ranging from 4 feet to 5 feet in height, and slighter, as well.

-Unlike elves in other realms, these elves are not genetically compatible with other humanoid races, though they tend to find human attractive.
-This has lead to many unrequited love stories.

 ***Ability Score Increase.*** All elves gain the standard +2, +1, +1 ASIs.
 One of their ASIs must go into Dexterity, one of them is determined by subrace, and the remaining one can go into any ability except Strength.

 ***Age.*** Elves are the longest lived of all the races.
 They reach adulthood in their late 20s and can live almost two centuries.